betaglot/plantabeta/docs/guide/Why/Company.md

 ```

-- Plantbeta is a service
+- PutPlant is a service

 - Planters are given nothing
     - "Untrained planters are inefficient" is a logical proposition?